pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Editing a person

-1. Editing a contact while all contacts are being shown

-2. Editing the name of the contact
+1. Editing the name of the contact
    * Test case: `edit 1 n/bob`
      Expected: The name of the first contact is edited to 'bob'

-3. Editing the age and interests of the contact
+2. Editing multiple fields at once (age, gender and address)
-  * Test case `edit 2 age/22 i/(1) shopping`
+   * Test case `edit 2 age/22 g/F a/new_address`
-    Expected: The age of the second contact as well as the first item in its interests list are edited
+     Expected: The age, gender and address of the second contact are edited

+3. Adding an interest to the interests list of a specific contact
+   * Test case `edit 4 i/hockey`
+     Expected: The interest 'hockey' is added to the interests list of the fourth contact

 4. Editing the interests list of a specific contact
-  * Test case `edit 4 i/(1) remove i/run`
+   * Test case `edit 4 i/(1) reading`
+     Expected: The first item in the interests list of the fourth contact is edited and updated to 'reading'

+5. Removing an interest in the interests list of a specific contact
+   * Test case `edit 2 i/(1) remove`
+     Expected: The first item in the interests list of the fourth contact is removed

+6. Editing, adding and removing interests of a specific contact
+   * Test case `edit 3 i/(2) remove i/jogging i/(3) cooking`
-    Expected: The first item in the interests list of the fourth contact is removed and the interest 'run' is added to its interests list
+     Expected: The third item in the interests list of the third contact is edited and updated to 'cooking', the second item in the interests list is removed and the interest 'jogging' is added to the interests list

-5. Editing contacts with invalid index
+7. Editing contacts with invalid index
    * Test case: `edit 2333 i/helicopter`
      Expected: Application shows an error "The index provided is invalid" in the feedback box

-6. Editing contacts to persons who already exist in the list
+8. Editing contacts to persons who already exist in the list
    * Test case: `edit 1 n/Peter Smith p/98989898 e/peter@email.com`
      Expected: Application shows an error "This person already exists in the address book" in the feedback box

 ### Filtering contacts